jaxsonp/docker-dash/server/README.md

 ### Description:

-Returns an array of all users that have apps (either running or stopped) on the specified SRC
+Returns an array of all users that have apps (either running or stopped) on the specified server

-`FACILITY_ID` - Facility-specific identifier
+`SERVER_ID` - Server-specific identifier

 ### Example Response:
 ``` json